mynulIslam95/api-json-dataflow/README.md

 ## Overview

-This project demonstrates a simple end-to-end workflow commonly used in backend systems and data pipelines.
+This project demonstrates a small end-to-end workflow commonly used in backend systems and data pipelines.

-Input data is read from a JSON configuration file, external APIs are queried for predictions and the responses are processed and saved as structured JSON files.
+The program reads input data from a JSON configuration file, queries public APIs for predictions and processes the responses into structured output files.

-The goal of the project is to practice API communication, JSON handling and clean Python project structure.
+The main goal of this project is to practice API communication, JSON processing and clean Python project structure.

 ---